aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 released respectively.
 This change enables improved application dependency modeling, and enables the SDK to provide new features and functionality that follows the Go module versioning strategy.

-The following list are some of the Go modules provided by the SDK:
+The following list are some Go modules provided by the SDK:
 Module | Description
 --- | ---
 `github.com/aws/aws-sdk-go-v2` | The SDK core